 4.2.7 The SAA shall report to the CRA the date of the last non-zero metered volumes, as part of the Withdrawals Checklist for a Withdrawing Party.

 4.2.8 The SAA shall, on the 15th working day of each month, send Section D Charging information to the BSCCo.
 The data used shall be the latest available from the Interim Initial Settlement Run and the Initial Settlement Run only.

+4.2.9 The SAA shall send, for each Settlement Day, a Daily Activations Report to the SVAA identifying those RR Activations made in respect of each BM Unit and Settlement Period.